robin-thomas/datahub-learn/network-documentation/secret/tutorials/adding-viewing-keys-to-secret-contract.md

     };
 ```

-## Step 3 - generating a viewing key
+## Step 3 - Generating a viewing key

 Next we need to add a Handle function to generate a viewing key for a user.
 In `msg.rs` we add the following to `HandleMsg`: